CEA-Liten/CairnOpen/README.md

 If you wish to contribute to the development of Cairn, please refer to the CONTRIBUTING.md file for more information on how to submit pull requests and report bugs.

 ## 📜 License
 Cairn is distributed under the Eclipse Public Licence V2.
-Please cite 'Cairn Open by CEA' in any publication or redistribution involving this software.

 For more information, see the LICENSE file.

 # 📖 Cite Cairn